sanderland/katrain/README.md

 ## <a name="install"></a> Installation
 * See the [releases tab](https://github.com/sanderland/katrain/releases) for pre-built installers for windows.
 * Alternatively use `pip3 install -U katrain` to install the latest version from PyPI on any 64-bit OS.
-    * Note that on MacOS you will need to set up KataGo using brew, as described [here](INSTALL.md).
-* See [here](INSTALL.md#MacPrereq) for detailed instructions for running from source files on Window, Linux and MacOS, as well as setting up KataGo to use multiple GPUs.
+* See [here](INSTALL.md) for detailed instructions for Window, Linux and MacOS, as well as troubleshooting and setting up KataGo to use multiple GPUs.

 ## <a name="ai"></a> Play against AI